Have you seen all the really good pins on Pinterest that make redoing furniture look super easy with chalk paint? Me too.

 This part was the easiest and pretty cool to see as well.
 I used the paste (pictured on the right) and the brush I posted above and spread it all over the pieces.

-The paste was a bit thick but went on really easy.
-I chose the natural color.
+The paste was a bit thick but went on really easily.
+I chose a natural color.
 It added a bit of a creamy aged look to the white chalk paint I chose.
 There are a ton of different chalk paint colors and wax colors to pick from.
 That is up to you what colors you want.